 The most common way of using truncation is using the word stem, or the first part of a word.
 A search for therapy* will only find documents with that exact word, but not related terms such as for example therapies.
 But a search for the word stemtherap* retrieves the terms therapy, therapies and therapeutical.
 Remember that too few letters before the truncation symbol can result in many irrelevant hits.
 If you search for ther*, you will not only get therapy, therapies, therapeutical; you will also get thermal and thermodynamic.

 It is good to use truncation in free-text databases, for example Web of Science.
 In databases with a subject heading list, where search words are mapped to approved subject headings, you should be wary of using truncation.
-If you use truncation, you will unable the database's mapping function and you may end up with fewer hits than if you had searched without truncation.
-This applies, for example, to the databases Pubmed, Cinahl and Psycinfo.
+Sometimes truncation can knock out the databases mapping function and thos result in fewer hits.

 Searching for phrases (quotation marks)